maotar/TabSaver/README-MACOS.txt

 2. Drag and drop the plugins to the destination folders:
    - Drag "TabSaver.vst3" to the "VST3" folder
+   - Enter your admin password when prompted
    - Drag "TabSaver.component" to the "Components" folder
+   - Enter your admin password when prompted

 3. Restart your DAW

 4. Done!
 TabSaver is now installed and ready to use.

+Note: You need to enter your admin password because the plugins are installed to system-wide folders that all users can access.

 USAGE